Industrial Manslaughter (WA)

 - they engage in the conduct:

 - knowing it is likely to cause the death of, or serious harm to, another person; and

 - disregarding that likelihood.

-Industrial manslaughter is divided into Category 1, 2, and 3 offences.
+The Act also provides for Category 1, 2, and 3 offences.

 MT Sheds director Mark Thomas Withers was charged with breaching a health and safety duty in circumstances of gross negligence, causing the death of, or serious harm to, an employee; and/or that he consented to acts/omissions in circumstances where he knew the contravention would likely cause the death of, or serious harm to, a person to whom a duty was owed, but acted or failed to act in disregard of that likelihood.